NooriDan/SymXplorer/examples/tunable-tia/readme.md

-this is the repo containing the xschem design for Tunable Band-pass transimpedance filter.
+This is the repo containing the xschem design for Tunable Band-pass transimpedance filter.
+The symbolic exploration result are available in the corresponding directory.